 7. Hiker Trailer

 If you are looking for an affordable, hand-crafted, custom travel trailer consider the Hiker Trailer.

 This company offers trailers custom built to the customer’s preferences and individual specifications.
 These insanely customizable compact trailers can be towed with most small vehicles, including cars, mini-vans, and crossover SUVs.

-You can then select the exterior features like color, trim, racks, fenders, awnings, and doors.
+When using the Quote page, you can then select the exterior features like color, trim, racks, fenders, awnings, and doors.
 Other options include the hitches and mounts, the heat, air, and electrical systems, and interior features like cabinetry.

 If you aren’t sure about how you’d like your build, Hiker Trailer also has rental units available so that you can try before you customize and buy.